Fulgurance/ISM/README.md

 ```

 ## About
-The project is still experimental, most of the functionnalities are already implemented.
-It is actually possible to install a full desktop environment with the provided ports .
+The project is actually quite advanced now and most of the functionnalities are implemented yet.
+It is actually possible to install a full desktop environment with the provided ports.

 That is not ready at the moment for a production environment.
-It is actually only for test purpose.
+It still on test.